nasa/daa-displays/README.md

 # DAA-Displays: A Toolkit for the Analysis of Detect-And-Avoid Functions in Cockpit Displays
-DAA-Displays is a toolkit for model-based design and analysis of cockpit displays.
+DAA-Displays is a toolkit for model-based design and analysis of software functions in cockpit displays.
 It includes a library of interactive graphical display elements (widgets) for cockpit systems, and simulations tools supporting comparative analysis of cockpit displays.